ssricardo/anki-plugins/fill-the-blanks/README.md

 * correct: green
 * incorrect: red

+> It's possible to make it case INsensitive through configuration

 ![Feedback](doc/intant-feedback.gif)

 > Note from dev: In my own tests, this is really good.
 It makes me try harder to get the right answer.